 The SetAlternateContactConstruct and UnsubscribeMarketingMailsConstruct in the same stack detect the new account email and run their automation against the new account: applying your configured billing, security, and operations contacts, and opting the account out of AWS marketing email.

-LandingZoneAccountProvisioningStack (Phase 3) reads the updated OU membership from AWS Organizations and deploys service-managed StackSet instances to the new account.
-Because the Phase 3 StackSets target OUs rather than explicit account lists, new accounts that join a targeted OU receive their stack instances automatically without any changes to the stack code.
+The service-managed StackSets in LandingZoneAccountProvisioningStack target OUs rather than explicit account lists, so AWS Organizations auto-deploys their stack instances to any new account that joins a targeted OU, without any changes to the stack code or a landing-zone redeploy.
 Quota increase requests are submitted asynchronously; they may take up to 24 hours to be approved by AWS.